-Accumulating (non-dividend-paying) share class, traded in USD and with special conditions for distribution.
+Dividend-paying share class, traded in NOK and with special conditions for distribution.
 The fund does not pay dividends, all income is reinvested.
 No distribution fee or refund of part of the management fee to the investor is paid by the fund company.